remix-run/remix-website/data/posts/remix-i18n.md

 Built-in parameters like `params.lang` saves you time when implementing i18n-supported routes.
 To enable Optional Segments, you can add `($lang)` in the routes like this, `app/routes/($lang).contacts.$contactId` to catch `lang` parameter in the route.

-Configuring localized sub-directories with functionally working routes is the most important yet time-consufnig part of the i18n implementation process depending on the built-in features from frameworks.
+Configuring localized sub-directories with functionally working routes is the most important yet time-consuming part of the i18n implementation process depending on the built-in features from frameworks.
 Remix removes the pain by providing helpful parameters, a flexible structure, and the best DX for developers.

 > Make sure you follow the [Google SEO guideline][google-seo-guideline] for non-ASCII characters in the URL.
 It's not recommended to use non-ASCII characters in the URL. (i.e., `ja/contacts/マイケル-ジャクソン`) It's better to use ASCII characters in the URL. (i.e., `ja/contacts/michael-jackson`)